 Is there a school uniform?

-Shorts and an A+ World Academy top must be worn for arrival in port, while on duty in port, and at any other time deemed necessary by the Shipboard Director.
-For formal activities and representations on shore, the Shipboard Director shall determine the appropriate dress code.
+Shorts and an A+ World Academy top must be worn for arrival in port, while on duty in port, and at any other time deemed necessary by the Dean of Students.
+There are two different types of tops: for arrival, departure and work at sea, students must wear the A+ T-Shirt.
+For Field studies and activities in port, the students will wear the A+ polo.
+For formal activities and representations on shore, the Dean of Students shall determine the appropriate dress code.
 A recommended packing list is provided to each student prior to departure, in May.

 Are there religious observances?